Polypants/threejs_tutorial/README.md

 Next, we'll tell the light to cast shadows.

+Add the following code just under the `pointLight` code.

 ```
 pointLight.castShadow = true;
 ```

 Finally, we'll set which objects should cast shadows and which objects should receive them.

+Add the following code just under the `plane` code.

 ```
 plane.receiveShadow = true;
 ```

+And finally, add the following code just under the `sphere` code.

 ```
 sphere.castShadow = true;